mahmed10/ARS_Finetune_demo/README.md

 - **Transfer Model:** Updated model will be transfered to the robot from server

 ## Storyline
 In a world where robots are indispensable for various tasks, especially in traversing unknown territories, there exists a challenge: the transition from urban to rural environments often leads to performance degradation in semantic segmentation models.
-To tackle this issue, a team of researchers and developers embarked on a journey to create a solution: the ARS_Finetune_demo.
+To tackle this issue, we embarked on a journey to create a solution: the ARS_Finetune_demo.

 At its core, ARS_Finetune_demo is an innovative web-based application designed to fine-tune semantic segmentation models on-the-fly with minimal labeled data from rural environments.
 The journey begins with the deployment of a robot into real-time environments, where it encounters diverse landscapes and scenarios.